 Maritime activity in the United States is heavily regulated.
 It is overseen by numerous federal agencies and governed by a legal regime that is neither simple nor intuitive.
 Businesses with maritime-related operations require sophisticated maritime counsel.
 Cozen O’Connor has one of the largest, oldest, and most renowned maritime regulatory practices in the country.

-Attorneys at Cozen O’Connor represent major global vessel operating common carriers; alliances, consortia, and other groups of ocean shipping companies; terminals and terminal operators; offshore energy rig owner-operators; carrier-terminal management groups; and ocean transportation intermediaries.
+Attorneys at Cozen O’Connor represent major global vessel operating common carriers; alliances, consortia, and other groups of ocean shipping companies; terminals and terminal operators; offshore energy rig owner-operators; entities involved in the installation of offshore wind turbines and other marine construction, carrier-terminal management groups; and ocean transportation intermediaries.

 We counsel clients on all regulations enforced by the Federal Maritime Commission (FMC), including tariffs and service contracts; discussion agreements; vessel sharing agreements; and niche or specialty agreements.
 Cozen O’Connor’s team has drafted and finalized more service contracts and carrier agreements than any other maritime group in the world.